chrisumphlett/reveneraR/cran-comments.md

-## Updating to 1.x.x due to big re-write
+## Updating to 1.0.1 to fix a bug in the 1.0.0 release

-* Package completely rewritten to use v3 of the Revenera API.
-* Updated dependencies for R version and package versions.
-* Other updates to existing functions.
+* `get_users()` would return an error in certain circumstances.
+This has been fixed.

 ## Test environments